 Despite these distinctions, our services are often lumped under the DCT label, leading to misunderstandings about our capabilities and the value we bring to clinical trials.

-By adopting such a framework, the industry can more accurately assess the benefits and challenges associated with each, leading to optimized trial designs.
+By adopting this framework, the industry can more clearly evaluate benefits and challenges across trial-related activities, enabling more consistent, compliant, and optimized trial designs.

-To learn more about how 20/20 Onsite offers quality ocular endpoint protection with our Mobile Vision Clinic, book a call to discuss your trial.
+To learn more about how 20/20 Onsite delivers quality ocular endpoint protection through our Mobile Vision Clinics, book a call to discuss your trial.

 References: